jon69er/Translator/README.md

 # Translator
-Translates "Hello World" into any language you input it the read field
+Translates "Hello World" into any language you input into the read field